AET-CS/aet-cs.github.io/white/2026/CS10/CobwebStudent/assignment-cobweb.md

 You should add all the functions from the class worksheet to your program.
 Feel free to add others you want to explore, once your code is working.

-You will also write the following functions (you will find them started in Exporer.java)
+You will also write the following functions (you will find them started in Explorer.java)

 **`sampleX(lo, hi, n)`** — return a double array of `n` evenly spaced x-values, `lo` first and `hi` last.
 **`applyF(xs, f, r)`** — create and return a new array `f.apply(x, r)` for every entry, leaving `xs` alone.